Poppy Playtime: Chapter 1: A Tight Squeeze (2021)

-In 2005, 10 years after the shutdown of a toy production company named Playtime Co., an unnamed former employee receives a package containing a VHS tape advertising the company's Poppy Playtime doll and tours of their toy factory before abruptly cutting to spliced-in footage of graffiti depicting a poppy flower and a vague letter requesting them to "find the flower".
+In 2005, 10 years after the shutdown of a toy production company called Playtime Co., an unnamed former employee receives a package containing a VHS tape advertising the company's Poppy Playtime doll and tours of their toy factory before abruptly cutting to spliced-in footage of graffiti depicting a poppy flower and a vague letter requesting them to "find the flower".
 After watching the tape, the employee complies and returns to the toy factory to do so.

-Arriving at the long-abandoned factory, the employee acquires a one-handed GrabPack while accessing the lobby.
-There, they encounter Huggy Wuggy, a seemingly giant statue toy on display in the room's center.
-While trying to unlock another door, the power goes out.
-Though the employee restores it, they find that the Huggy statue has disappeared.
-Upon obtaining a second hand for their GrabPack, they use a conveyor belt to reach the factory's "Make-a-Friend" section, where they manufacture a toy to progress further.

-Suddenly, Huggy appears and chases them into the vents before they send him falling to his apparent death at the bottom of the factory.
+Arriving at the long-abandoned factory's lobby, the employee encounters what appears to be a giant statue of a Playtime Co. toy called Huggy Wuggy before the power goes out.
+Though the employee restores it, they find that the Huggy 'statue' has disappeared.
+Progressing deeper into the factory, Huggy emerges from a hallway and chases them in the vents before they send him falling to his apparent death at the bottom of the factory.
 Soon enough, the employee finds the graffiti, which leads to a room containing a Poppy Playtime doll inside a glass case.
 Upon unlocking it, Poppy acknowledges them before the employee passes out.